 And frankly, I’d go for much bigger font.
 However, most of the guidance on font size for presentations is aimed at people giving presentations in conference rooms, not meeting-sized rooms with a dozen people who have the presentation on their tablets or their PA printed it out for them.
 Go as big as you can, while still getting your message across.

-This is a rule for all workplace communication.
+rule for all workplace communication.
 Avoid

 5. Present successes as well as challenges